-With that said, here is our bumper guide to 20 of the most popular self-employment ideas, with tips on how to take those first steps…
+With that said, here are 20 popular self-employment ideas, with tips on how to take those first steps.

 Do you love being outside?
 Are you ready to grow a career that you’ll love?
 If yes, then it could be the right thyme to become a Gardener!
 People enjoy gardening for all sorts of reasons – some enjoy creating beautiful spaces, others use it for escapism, whilst some just enjoy being out in the fresh air surrounded by nature.
 Whatever you enjoy about it, the good news is that it’s a great activity to turn into a self-employment opportunity.

 As long as you have the correct tools, a working knowledge of different plant species and the right insurance, then there’s no reason why you can’t get started.
 Self-employed Gardeners are typically contracted by businesses or members of the public.
 They usually grow a client base who need regular garden maintenance, but can also do one-off gardening jobs, such as clearing areas, landscaping or making over gardens entirely.

 The job can be hard work and people will often expect you to tend to their garden come rain or shine, so you should be prepared to roll your sleeves up and get stuck in, whatever the weather.
 Whilst regular clients will still expect you to come during the dark winter months, overall demand for your services can be much lower, so it’s important to factor that in when budgeting your earnings.

 Before you get started as a Gardener, it’s best to have a look at areas near you that are currently underserved by Gardeners, so that you can look to fill the gap.
 It also helps if you know who your target market is so you can decide what service you want to offer e.g. domestic, commercial or ground maintenance services.
 This will also help you to decide what equipment you need.